zachleigh/laravel-vue-generators/README.md

 ```
 Will create a file with no mixin methods.
 ###### path
 By default, all mixins will be saved in resources/assets/js/mixins/.
-Specify a custom, period divide path with the path flag.
+Specify a custom path with the path flag.
 Path root is in resources/.
 ```
-php artisan vueg:mixin MyMixin --path=assets.js.custom.folder
+php artisan vueg:mixin MyMixin --path=assets/js/custom/folder
 ```
 Will create a file called MyMixin.vue at resources/assets/js/custom/folder/MyMixin.vue.